kyma-project/kyma/docs/application-connector/docs/017-details-connector-service.md

 ## Basic concepts

 Creating a new client certificate is the first step of configuring external system represented by Remote Environment.
 Kyma stores root certificate and serves in this case as a Certificate Authority.
-In order to make validation possible Connector Service returns complete certificate chain: created client certificate along with root certificate.
+In order to make validation possible Connector Service returns complete certificate chain: created client certificate along with the root certificate.

 There are two APIs exposed by Connector Service:
 - Internal API available inside Kyma cluster allowing to initiate certificate generation